kyma-project/kyma/docs/serverless/03-04-function-processing.md

 ## Running

-This stage revolves around creating a KService or updating it when configuration changes were made in the Function CR or the Function image was rebuilt.
-In general, the KService is considered updated when both configuration and the image tag in the KService are up to date.
-Thanks to the implemented reconciliation loop, the Function Controller constantly observes all newly created or updated KServices.
-If it detects one, it fetches the KService status and only then updates the Function's status.
+This stage revolves around creating a Deployment, Service and HorizontalPodAutoscaler or updating them when configuration changes were made in the Function CR or the Function image was rebuilt.

+In general, the Deployment is considered updated when both configuration and the image tag in the Deployment are up to date.
+Service and HorizontalPodAutoscaler are considered updated when there are proper labels set and configuration is up to date.

+Thanks to the implemented reconciliation loop, the Function Controller constantly observes all newly created or updated resources.
+If it detects changes, it fetches the appropriate resource's status and only then updates the Function's status.

 ![Function running](./assets/running.svg)